Who wants to bet on a goalless match? Who likes to root for a boring 0-0?

 Other opportunities to value bet on draws can arise when the bookmaker makes public the odds for each outcome.

 Although the bookies use sophisticated algorithms for calculating the fair odds of draws, accurate estimation is still difficult for a few reasons: the rarity of the event, a weakness in their formulas (e.g. Poisson distribution), or a considered thought of not offering fair odds with the opening line.

 The wise bettor has no choice but to identify them, and that is just what I did.

 I designed value betting strategies to take advantage of high-yielding draws.

 Betting on Draws like Investing in Derivatives

-At a given time, a football match produces a score from which you can get a profit, just as you can get a payoff of a stock that depends on its behaviour at a certain time; with the advantage that the betting market is independent of prevailing political and economic conditions.
+At a given time, a football match produces a score from which you can make a profit, just as you can get a payoff of a stock that depends on its behaviour at a certain time; with the advantage that the betting market is independent of prevailing political and economic conditions.